[Skip to Content]

 Other products such as citronella, botanical oils, and repellent bracelets offer little to no protection from bug bites.

-How Do I Use Insect Repellent Safely?
+How Do We Use an Insect Repellent Safely?

 To use repellents safely: